Sinusitis and upper airway symptoms in bronchiectasis

 Nasal Symptom Questionnaire – This tool is identifying the presence or absence of 5 principal upper airway symptoms of rhinorrhea, post-nasal drip, decreased sense of smell, blocked nose and sneezing.
 A score of each symptom is summed with the total score ranging from 0 to 5.
 This is merely an identification of common symptoms.
 A score of 1-5 may be indicative of rhinosinusitis.

 Sino-Nasal Outcome Test – This tool provides measures of 5 domains of sinus symptoms including rhinologic, extra-rhinologic, ear/facial, psychological and sleep symptoms.
 Scores range from 0 to 110.
-A higher score represent greater symptoms and a poorer quality of life and is likely to be indicative of rhinosinusitis.
+A higher score represent greater symptoms and a poorer quality of life and is likely to be indicative of rhinosinusitis (permission required for use).

 Sinusitis outcomes questionnaire (Nathan et al 2004) – This tool identifies global symptoms as well as specific symptoms of the nose and sinuses, eyes, and chest.
 It also measures the economic burden of the disease.
 The severity of symptoms is assessed for a possible score ranging from 0 to 130.
-A higher score indicates that an individual is more symptomatic.
+A higher score indicates that an individual is more symptomatic (permission required for use).

 These questionnaires have not applied as an escalation in management and a specific cut off for score has not been defined as generating a referral for any questionnaire.
 For a patient with suspected rhinosinusitis, a referral to respiratory physician or ENT specialist is warranted for further investigation.